-- Maintain control over the number of customers allowed into the yard/external warehouse areas.
-Actual numbers will depend on the size of your establishment. - Remind customer of the need to wear face covering whilst on site, maintain 2 metres social distance and wash hand thoroughly before entering shop/trade counter areas - Implement a one-way system that will stop people from passing one another - Only assist with lifting/loading items into a customer vehicle if both parties are wearing a face covering.
-Where possible maintain 2 metres social distancing.
-If this is not possible, keep distance as much as possible and move away once item is loaded - Demarcate external customer queue locations with hazard warning tape at 2 metres intervals - Customers must remain in their vehicles while their pre-ordered goods are retrieved - Once the goods have been left by their vehicle and the server is >2 metres away, they may then exit their vehicle and load themselves.
-This enforces the rule on gatherings and over-crowding - Implement a one-way system that will prevent people passing each other - Customers are not required to sign POC the server signs on their behalf, using block capitals - Brief staff that if a customer needs to come to the counter, the staff must move away first - It is not advisable to allow customers into the sales counter areas but refer to SSW3/2 if you do.
+- Maintain control over the number of customers allowed into the yard/external warehouse areas. - Actual numbers will depend on the size of your establishment. - Remind customer of the need to wear face covering whilst on site, avoid close and/or physical contact and wash hand thoroughly before entering shop/trade counter areas - Consider using one-ways systems and other measures to prevent congestion.
+Only assist with lifting/loading items into a customer vehicle if both parties are wearing a face covering. - Where possible maintain suggested social distancing.
+If this is not possible, keep distance as much as possible and move away once item is loaded - Demarcate external customer queue locations with hazard warning tape ensuring social distancing requirement are met.

-SSW3/2: Allowing customers into the sales counter area during Covid-19
+SSW3/2: Allowing customers into the sales counter area during COVID-19